williamthe5thc/Edgemont-Voting-Tool/README.md

 5. Set up Google Apps Script:
    - Create a new Google Apps Script project
-   - Set up the necessary functions for redundant vote storage
+   - Copy the contents of `google-apps-script/Code.gs` into your script
    - Deploy the script as a web app and note the URL

 6. Configure environment variables: